Angelo Thomas and his ‘Life Worth Living’

 I definitely want the film to encourage and hopefully inspire people with eating disorders to be open about their struggles and to ask for help, but I think the message of the film is universal and is something that everyone can relate to and apply to their own lives.

 Making this film has been very cathartic for me.
-I’d definitely love to continue to utilize documentary to tell stories that are important and meaningful to me and that have the potential to make people talk and think about things they may not have otherwise.
+I’d love to continue to use documentary to tell stories that are important and meaningful to me and that have the potential to make people talk and think about things they may not have otherwise.
 I’ve been able to work with Liz Roberts for three consecutive semesters now, and working with her has really helped me find my voice and sense of purpose as a filmmaker.
 I’m so grateful to have been able to work with her, and she’s been incredibly helpful and supportive throughout the process of making this film.

 Read The Columbus Dispatch feature on Angelo Thomas and To a Life Worth Living here.